Massimo d'Azeglio

 Massimo Taparelli, Marquess of Azeglio (24 October 1798 – 15 January 1866), commonly called Massimo d'Azeglio (/it/), was a Piedmontese-Italian statesman, novelist, and painter.
-He was Prime Minister of Sardinia for almost three years until succeded by his rival Camillo Benso, Count of Cavour.
+He was Prime Minister of Sardinia for almost three years until succeeded by his rival Camillo Benso, Count of Cavour.
 A moderate liberal and member of the Moderate Party associated with the Historical Right, d'Azeglio hoped for a federal union between Italian states.

 As Prime Minister, d'Azeglio consolidated the parliamentary system, getting the young King Victor Emmanuel II to accept his constitutional status, and worked hard for a peace treaty with Austria.
 Although himself a Roman Catholic, he introduced freedom of worship, supported public education, and sought to reduce the power of the clergy in local political affairs.
 As a senator, following the annexation of the United Provinces of Central Italy, d'Azeglio attempted to solve the Roman Question through reconciliation between the Vatican and the new Italian Kingdom.
-His brother was a Jesuit priest.
+His brother was Luigi Taparelli – Jesuit priest.